cleydyr/dart-sass-maven-plugin/README.md

 `<noSourceMap>`

-If the `noSourceMap` flag is set, Sass won't generate any source maps.
+Sass won't generate any source maps if the `noSourceMap` flag is set.
 If explicitly set, it will void other source map options (namely sourceMapURLs, embedSources, and embedSourceMap).<br>
 **Type**: boolean<br>
 **Required**: No<br>
 **Default**: false